 3.1 Finding Regulations

-- In print: The State Library holds the Regulations for various periods in both the general collection and the John Oxley collection.
-The general collection holds 1991-2003 and the John Oxley Library collection holds 1991 onwards.
+- In print: State Library holds the Regulations for various periods in both the general collection and the John Oxley collection.
+The General collection holds 1991-2003, the Reference collection holds 2004 onwards and the John Oxley Library collection holds 1991 onwards.

-- Online: Regulations are online (1991+) with their parent act on the website of the Queensland Office of Parliamentary Counsel (QOPC).
+- Online: Regulations are online (1991+) with their parent act on the website of the Office of the Queensland Parliamentary Counsel (OQPC).

 3.2 Explanatory Memoranda

 Every Bill now tabled in Parliament is accompanied by explanatory notes, also known as explanatory memorandum in some states.
 The purpose of these is to provide an explanation of the government's reason for introducing the Bill.
 Various sections of the Bill will also be explained in detail if necessary.

 Explanatory notes were introduced for Queensland Bills in 1992 by Premier Wayne Goss.

 Printed copies of the Queensland explanatory notes from 1992 are available in the Reference collection on level 2 at REF 346.9431.
 They are also held in storage in the John Oxley Library (1991-2011).

 Online, copies are available from the OQPC website.